VICTOIRE, DUCHESS OF KENT

 It was Victoire’s second marriage which would ensure her place in the history books.
-With the line of succession in Great Britain severely compromised after the death of Charlotte of Wales, the only legitimate grandchild of George III, the king’s unmarried brothers suddenly found themselves in need of wives.
+With the line of succession in Great Britain severely compromised after the death of Charlotte of Wales, the only legitimate grandchild of George III, the King’s unmarried sons suddenly found themselves in need of wives.

-The duchess, an overprotective mother, was determined to keep her daughter away from the more salacious aspects of court life but it backfired badly as it caused a irreparable rift with William IV.
-In addition, the duchess’ secretary, John Conroy, was bargaining on Alexandrina Victoria being a minor when she succeeded and was manoeuvring himself into a position where he could influence both mother and daughter.
+The Duchess, an overprotective mother, was determined to keep her daughter away from the more salacious aspects of court life but it caused an irreparable rift with William IV.
+In addition, the Duchess’ secretary, John Conroy, was bargaining on Alexandrina Victoria being a minor when she succeeded and was manoeuvring himself into a position where he could influence both mother and daughter.
 As it turned out, Conroy’s schemes backfired as William lived long enough for Alexandrina Victoria to reach her majority and Conroy’s attempts at forcing her to make him her secretary failed.
-The duchess was banished from her daughter’s inner circle and was not allowed to return until after the birth of her first grandchild, probably at the instigation of Prince Albert who was keen for mother and daughter to reconcile.
-Over time, the duchess’ relationship with her daughter improved and she was content to play the role of doting grandmother to Victoria’s ever increasing brood.
+The Duchess was banished from her daughter’s inner circle and was not allowed to return until after the birth of her first grandchild, probably at the instigation of Prince Albert who was keen for mother and daughter to reconcile.
+Over time, the Duchess’ relationship with her daughter improved and she was content to play the role of doting grandmother to Victoria’s ever increasing brood.

-The duchess died on 16 March 1861 and was buried at Frogmore, near Windsor Castle.
-The duchess’ death hit Queen Victoria hard but it would be nothing in comparison to the loss of her beloved Albert later that same year.
+The Duchess died on 16 March 1861 and was buried at Frogmore, near Windsor Castle.
+The Duchess’ death hit Queen Victoria hard but it would be nothing in comparison to the loss of her beloved Albert later that same year.